DendyDarin/DendyDarin/README.md

 ## Summary of My Journey
 👩‍💻 Started as a Highway Engineer.

-🧠 I'm currently learning Data Analyst
+🧠 I'm currently learning Data Science

-👯‍♀️ I'm looking to collaborate on Data Analyst project
+👯‍♀️ I'm looking to collaborate on Data Science project

-🤔 I'm looking for help with other Data Analyst
+🤔 I'm looking for help with other Data Scientist

 💬 Ask me about anything!